alexwlchan/alexwlchan.net/src/_drafts/randline.md

 When you call `.iter()`, you get an iterator of *references*.
 When you call `.into_iter()`, you get an iterator of *values*.
-Apparently I've never run into this distinction before, because it caused me some confusion when I was writing a test.
+This caused me some confusion when I was writing a test.

 Consider the following code: